Business and Property Owner Survey

 What is the Portland Legacy Project?

-The Portland Legacy project is a collaboration between the cities of Bloomington and Richfield who were selected to participate in the Congress for New Urbanism’s (CNU) 2020 Legacy Project.
-This project involves a four-day community design workshop that will explore opportunities and actions both cities can take to revitalize this aging commercial area and enhance access and walkability.
+The Portland Legacy project is a collaboration between the cities of Bloomington and Richfield who were selected to participate in the 2020 Congress for New Urbanism’s (CNU) Legacy Project.
+This initiative brings a nationally recognized design firm - TSW Architects and Planners out of Atlanta and Toole Design Group - to engage our communities to explore opportunities and actions both cities can take to revitalize this aging commercial area and enhance access and walkability.

 Where is this project area?

 The Portland Legacy project encompasses the area within a quarter to half mile of the I-494 and Portland Avenue interchange, with a focus on the area along Portland between 77th St. and American Boulevard.
 The project area straddles Interstate 494, which serves as a major gateway to both Bloomington and Richfield.
 See map below.